What you need to know to be an MFOA legislative activist

 • Share bill information on your social media; ask friends to contact their legislators.

-• Attend public hearings for the bill(s) in Augusta and give oral testimony or submit written testimony to the Committee via the Committee clerk (see below)
+• Attend public hearings for the bill(s) in Augusta and give oral testimony, attend by Zoom while also submitting written testimony to the Committee via the Committee clerk (see below).

 House Democratic office (207) 287-1430 Senate Democratic office (207) 287-1515 House Republican office (207) 287-1440 Senate Republican office (207) 287-1505